Rick and I went through a terrible ordeal almost exactly 2 years ago to date.

 scratch resistant, and high heat resistant.

-but if I could go back in time I would have researched installation.
+I love my granite counters, but if I could go back in time I would have researched installation.

 Hopefully, our story will help prevent this from happening to others.

 I was so excited the day the granite was being installed.

 My appt. was at 4pm, which I knew was late, but I figured they would be done by 8pm or so.

 When they showed up late, I was still so set on having the granite installed that day,

 I allowed them to begin.